testgithubtiwari/CyberSecurity-Labs/README.md

 ##### So this is the procedure to run the Lab 02.

-## Note: Always  run the server file first then run the client file so that there is server for the client to connect.
+## Note: Always  run the server code first then run the client code so that there is server for the client to connect.